nishathakurdev/CMSAPI/README.md

 In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core.

 This repository contains:
 1. Contact Controller which is dealing with Contacts.
-You can GETALL/GET/POST/PUT/DELETE them, and GET courses for a spesific contact.
+You can GETALL/GET/POST/PUT/DELETE them.

 ![image](https://github.com/nishathakurdev/CMSAPI/assets/122445351/33500ba7-18ea-4e59-a369-aeb1f6bee881)